 Principal is a great option for medical professionals who are looking to secure their income with disability insurance.
 Principals HH750 policy is a true own occupation policy that is fully comprehensive and protective of physicians in the case of an illness or injury that may result in a disability or loss of career.
-Principal is one of the Big Six Insurance companies, meaning they are one of the only insurance companies to provide TRUE OWN OCCUPATION disability insurance.
+Principal is one of the Big Five Insurance companies, meaning they are one of the only insurance companies to provide TRUE OWN OCCUPATION disability insurance.

 Principals definition of totally disabled is as follows: